Sam Aurelius Milam III

 It's easy for me to condemn prohibition

-procedures, treatments, and products are prohibited unless they're authorized
+All medical services, procedures, treatments, and products are prohibited

-licensing and regulation doesn't protect people from medical malpractice.
+All of that licensing and regulation doesn't protect people from medical

+malpractice.
 It protects the medical establishment from competition.
-More important,

-it manipulates people into submitting to the authority of the U.S. government.
+More important, it manipulates people into submitting to the authority of

 There isn't any way to provide all of the treatment that's desired by all of the people.
 See Trapped by the Safety Net, previously mentioned.
 Even so, I believe that the situation could be greatly improved by making all of the licenses, permits, and approvals optional on all pharmaceuticals, procedures, treatments, and practitioners.
 A doctor who wants a license should be able to apply for a license.
 A doctor who doesn't want a license shouldn't be required to have one.
 A pharmaceutical firm that wants FDA, AMA, etc. approval should be able to apply for it.
 A firm that doesn't want it shouldn't be required to have it.
 If anybody could practice his own version of medicine, without being harassed, inhibited, or punished by the government, and if anybody could seek any medical treatment that he wanted, then I believe that things would be much improved.
 Somebody like me wouldn't be limited to a $5,000 CT scan, available only at a licensed institution, only after being prescribed by a licensed doctor.
 Instead, he'd be able to look around for something less expensive.
 I believe that a much better medical care system than the one that we have now would result from such unregulated freedom of choice.